24 Lessons We’ve Learned from 1 Year of Working Remotely

 - The best way to make that pile of laundry behind you disappear?
 Two words: Zoom background.

-- My pets are really happy to have me home all day—and seeing a cat walk across someone’s screen or a dog pop up for pats during a call is normal (and welcomed).
+- My pets are so happy to have me home all day—and seeing a cat walk across someone’s screen or a dog pop up for pats during a call is normal (and welcomed).

 - In the beginning of all this, I was worried about my kids walking in during video calls.
 But now it’s totally normal and has been a way for us to get to know each other better.

-- Always double-check to make sure you’re muted during a group call.
+- Double-check to make sure you’re muted during a group call.

 - Staying connected as a team is more important than ever.
 Airbnb Experiences have been incredibly helpful (and fun!) for team building.

 - Setting boundaries is a must, or else you run the risk of working 24 hours a day.
 A couple of ways to do this: If you have the space, set up a dedicated spot in your home where you work, and only use that space to do work.
 Turn off Slack notifications after 6pm, and make it a habit to not send or respond to email after work hours or on weekends.

 - There’s no such thing as too many Slack emojis.
 People are constantly adding new emojis to our Slack at OpenView, and it makes Slack so much more fun.